-Councillor Simmons 30 Raising concerns on the rotation and consistency of the rota for the Wardens within Sheltered Accommodation at Sandown Court complex.
+Councillor No of signatures Request Councillor Simmons 30 Raising concerns on the rotation and consistency of the rota for the Wardens within Sheltered Accommodation at Sandown Court complex.
 Councillor Ford 419 Calling on the Council and Cardiff Bus to maintain some level of service in Fairwater on the routes - 64, 65 and 66 Councillor Driscoll 135 Calling on the Council to resolve the issue of the closed right of way between Insole Estate and Llandaff village by providing suitable alternative access for residents between the two areas.

-The petition submitted by Councillor Wood of 75 signatures requesting the Council to introduce anti-idling zones outside schools.
+A petition was submitted by Councillor Wood of 75 signatures requesting the Council to introduce anti-idling zones outside schools.
 In order to progress this petition Democratic Services are awaiting receipt of the petition in the correct format.